African feather grass

 • Size: African feather grass looks like any tussocky grass and forms thick clumps up to 2 metres high.

 • Flowers/seeds: The flowers form a long, thin, straw-yellow colour spike, sometimes with a purplish tinge.
-The seeds have bristles which allow them to become easily attached to clothing, animal hair or wool.
+The seeds have bristles that allow them to become easily attached to clothing, animal hair or wool.

-• Root system: African feather grass produces fibre-like roots and stems that will form new shoots.
+• Root system: African feather grass produces lengthy, fibre-like roots and stems that will form new shoots.

 • Habitat: Includes open areas, shrubland, grassland, coastal areas, cliffs, riparian margins, gravel beds, wasteland, and roadsides.